InteractiveLearner/interactivelearner-gis/README.md

 Under the supervision of [Dr. Charles Perin](http://charlesperin.net/), I developed this website for my capstone project at the [University of Victoria](https://www.uvic.ca/).

-Projection explorer taken from [D3 in Depth](https://www.d3indepth.com/) by [Peter Cook](https://www.animateddata.com/) and converted to JSX.

 ## License (GPL)

 Released under the [GNU General Public License, version 3](https://opensource.org/licenses/GPL-3.0).
-This project made use of code derived from other GPL-licensed software.
 To protect against theft and promote free open source software, any developers making use of this repository must release their changes under the same license.

 ## Dataset Sources